Document Storage and the Chain of Custody

 • Description of document accessed and data obtained

-This is not a restrictive list, your business may require additional information depending on your industry needs.
-Ultimately, it is a must for the security of your business that you keep some sort of chain of custody log.
+This is not a restrictive list, so consider if your business requires additional information.
+Ultimately, it’s a must for the security of your business that you keep some sort of chain of custody log.

-The storage company you choose will likely assist you in transporting documents from your office to their storage facility.
-During the moving process, it is critical that the employees of the storage company do not have custody over your records at any time.
+The document storage company you choose will likely assist you in transporting documents from your office to their storage facility.
+During the moving process, it is crucial that the employees of the storage company do not have custody over your documents at any time.

 Information governance is an ever changing field as federal and state laws require more retention and faster discovery.
 Our network of document storage and document management experts will help your company maintain your documents regardless of the file type or format.